zaksabeast/PokemonRNGGuides/guides/Ultra Sun and Ultra Moon/Pokerus.md

 ## Introduction

-Pokerus RNG, while not as tough as SOS RNG, still does require some trial and error to actualy get right, as the delay between running from a battle and actually hitting the target frame is not stable.
+Pokerus RNG, while not as tough as SOS RNG, still does require some trial and error to actually get right, as the delay between running from a battle and actually hitting the target frame is not stable.
 It can take several tries or calibrations to actually hit the frame.
 The tradeoff, however, is access to one of the rarest and most beneficial mechanics in the Pokemon franchise.

 ## Tools

 - Pokereader ([Install Guide](https://www.pokemonrng.com/install-pokereader))
-  - This is the recommened tool over PCalc due to the trial and error involved.
+  - This is the recommended tool over PCalc due to the trial and error involved.
 Pokereader allows for soft-resetting the game if needs be, PCalc does not.
   - [PCalc](https://www.pokemonrng.com/misc-3ds-installing-pcalc) can also be used if Pokereader is not an option for whatever reason
 - [3dsrngtool](https://ci.appveyor.com/project/Bambo-Rambo/3dsrngtool/build/artifacts)